Direct two phase flow solver

 Click here for a recent version of the code from the figshare website.

 A previous version (2011-2012) of the direct two-phase flow solver used for modelling two-phase flow at the pore/micron scale can be downloaded from here.
-The algorithm implemented in this code is published in Raeini et al. (2012) [doi][PDF].
+The algorithm implemented in this code is closer to the algorithm published in Raeini et al. (2012) [doi][PDF].
 The code should be linked to OpenFOAM; it has been tested to work with OpenFOAM version 1.6-ext, please see OpenFOAM-extend website or its SourceForge repository.

 For any enquiry, please contact Ali Raeini: firstname.lastname@example.org .